-- 6.1.1 A detailed mitigation plan (including a habitat management plan that will detail all habitat creation/enhancement prescriptions) written prior to construction will be required covering all areas affected throughout the Southern Leg of the proposed scheme and will specify where and when generic mitigation should be undertaken. - 6.1.2 Table 25 presents generic mitigation measures that are applicable during construction and operation of the proposed scheme.
-The mitigation measures outlined below comprise prevention/avoidance, reduction and offset/compensation measures, which form a hierarchy of measures that should be adopted preferably in this order. - 6.1.3 It should be noted that offset measures are not strictly mitigation but compensation measures that are designed to produce benefits to birds in order to offset adverse impacts that cannot be prevented or reduced.
+- This section of the report outlines measures to prevent, reduce or offset the adverse effects of the proposed scheme on breeding birds and the habitat features of importance to them. - 6.1.2 A detailed mitigation plan (including a habitat management plan that will detail all habitat creation/enhancement prescriptions) will be prepared prior to construction.
+It will specify where and when generic mitigation should be undertaken. - Table 21 presents a suite of generic mitigation measures that are applicable during both construction and operation of the proposed scheme.
+The mitigation measures outlined below comprise prevention/avoidance, reduction and offset/compensation measures, which form a hierarchy of measures that should be adopted preferably in the order presented. - 6.1.4 It should be noted that offset measures referred to at the bottom of Table 21 are not strictly mitigation, but compensation measures that are designed to produce benefits to birds in order to offset adverse impacts that cannot be prevented or reduced.